pantheon-systems/documentation/source/content/advanced-global-cdn.md

   Adjusts the "serve stale content" setting to make content available from the edge even if the site is unavailable.

-### Full CDN Edge Logs
+### Complete CDN Edge Logs

   See every request to your website, whether or not the content was cached.
-Full CDN edge logs combine the server logs with logs from the edge to provide a complete picture of your traffic.
+Server logs can only record requests that couldn't be fulfilled from a CDN's cache.
+Full CDN edge logs replace these with logs from the edge, to provide a complete picture of your traffic.

 ### Modify and Filter Headers at the Edge